oubiwann/carapace/README.rst

     $ twistd dreamssh stop

-If you'd like to regenerate the config file for DreamSSH, you can do so with the following command::
+If you'd like to regenerate the config file for Carapace, you can do so with the following command::

     $ twistd dreamssh generate-config